RubixML/ML/docs/what-is-machine-learning.md

 For classification problems, a learner is trained to differentiate samples among a set of *k* possible discrete classes.
 In this type of problem, the training labels are the classes that each sample belongs to.
 Examples of class labels include `cat`, `dog`, `human`, or any other categorical label.
 Classification problems include [image recognition](https://github.com/RubixML/CIFAR-10), [text sentiment analysis](https://github.com/RubixML/Sentiment), and [Iris flower classification](https://github.com/RubixML/Iris).

 ### Regression
 Regression is a learning problem that aims to predict a continuous-valued outcome.
 In this case, the training labels are continuous data types such as integers and floating point numbers.
-Regression problems include estimating the [sale price of a home](https://github.com/RubixML/Housing), credit scoring, and determining the steering angle of a self-driving vehicle.
+Regression problems include estimating [house prices](https://github.com/RubixML/Housing), credit scoring, and the steering angle of an autonomous vehicle.

 ## Unsupervised Learning
 A form of learning that does *not* require labeled data is called Unsupervised learning.
 Unsupervised learners focus on digesting patterns within just the samples.
 There are three types of unsupervised learning offered in Rubix ML.